Dissolution of Partnership Firm: Class 12 Accountancy Notes

 Accounting Treatment on Dissolution of a Partnership Firm

 When a partnership firm dissolves, its business operations cease, and all financial accounts must be closed.
-This process, a vital part of accounting for partnerships, involves realizing assets, settling liabilities, and distributing any remaining funds among partners.
+This process, a vital part of accounting for partnerships, involves realising assets, settling liabilities, and distributing any remaining funds among partners.

 The accounting treatment ensures transparency and compliance with the Indian Partnership Act, 1932.
 Below, we explore the key accounts and processes involved in this procedure.